aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/faq.md

 - For deployments using third-party Firewalls (i.e. Fortigate), the routes targetting the firewall ENIs are re-created in the NetworkAssociationsGwlbStack.
 This doesn't affect workload traffic flowing through the firewalls but can impact connectivity to the firewall management interface.
 - There is a period between the **NetworkVPC** and **PostImportASEAResources** stages where route tables to VPC Gateway Endpoints for S3 and DynamoDB are not available.
 See the section on [Optional preparation steps](./upgrade/optional-steps.md#configure-interface-endpoints-for-s3-and-dynamodb) for more details and recommended workaround.

+## Gateway Load Balancer are not supported in the configuration conversion, how will this impact the workload availability?

+As covered in the [Feature specific considerations](./comparison/feature-specific-considerations.md#gateway-load-balancer) section, the configuration tool will not map the existing GWLB in ASEA to the LZA configuration.
+The already deployed firewall instances and Gateway Load Balancer endpoints will remain untouched.
+However, you should carefully review the route tables to confirm if the entries sending traffic to the GWLB Endpoints will be properly configured when LZA re-creates the subnet route tables.

+Review the related route table entries in the network-config.yaml file and compare the entries with the entries of the route tables currently deployed in your environment.
+Make the necessary modifications in network-config.yaml to match the current configuration.
+Reference the [RouteTableEntryConfig](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/typedocs/latest/interfaces/___packages__aws_accelerator_config_lib_models_network_config.IRouteTableEntryConfig.html) documentation for more details on how to configure route tables in LZA.

+In this scenario you won't be able to use the `gatewayLoadBalancerEndpoint` destination type to reference a GWLB that was not deployed by LZA.
+As an alternative you can use the `networkInterface` type to direclty reference the ENIs of the GWLB endpoints.
+Please note, that the LZA route tables are created and associated in the NetworkVPC stack, but the route entries of type `networkInterface` are created in the NetworkAssociations stack which is triggered later in the pipeline, resulting in a period of time where the route entries will be missing.

+Another alternative is to manually add the missing route entries to the LZA route tables as soon as the NetworkVPC stage completes to minimize network downtime.

 ## Do you recommend to have specific monitoring in place for the upgrade?